segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-web/index.md

 - **Clearer mapping of data.** Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
 - **Granular control over data sent.** You can customize the conditions under which the events are sent to Intercom.
 - **Selectively shows the Intercom chat widget.**

+### Chat Widget
+The Intercom Cloud Mode (Actions) Destination does not have access to Intercom’s chat widget, but only the Intercom Web Actions Destination would have access to this.

+The difference has to do with how data gets sent to Intercom.
+If you are using Analytics.js source - you can use the Intercom Web Mode (Actions) destination which will send data directly to Intercom from the client-side, by loading the Intercom SDK directly onto your website.

+Whereas, the Intercom Cloud Mode (Actions) works by first sending the data to Segment, followed by Segment forwarding the data to Intercom.
+This allows Segment users to send data to Intercom from sources that are incompatible with their SDK.

+The Connection Modes section of our Destinations Overview docs here do a great job of breaking down the differences between the two types of connection modes that Segment offers.

+When you configure the Segment Intercom destination in device-mode, you will have access to the chat widget that gets loaded by the Intercom SDK without the need to load Intercom separately outside of Segment.

+In order to have access to the "Intercom Messaging Box", you'd instead want to configure and connect the Intercom Web Mode (Actions) destination to your Analytics.js source.

 ## Getting started